roosterMAP/rmKit-docs/docs/source/uv.rst

 See below for more information.

 There are two way to use the hotspot tools.
 First is to save all your atlases into the user archive along with a unique material name respectively.
-When you call a hotspot command, the material on the selected faces are used to lookup the appropriate atlas to map to.
+When you call a hotspot command, the material on the selected faces is used to lookup the appropriate atlas to map to.
 The second is to have an atlas mesh object in your scene and use it as an override to all archived atlases.
 Both approaches are perfectly valid.

 * ``New Hotspot``: In order to use a hotspot, it must first be added to the user archive.
 Create a plane and apply the hotspot material.
 Then slice up the mesh such that each quad is mapped to a hotspot in the texture.
 Once done, go into object mode with the plane selected and press the button.
 The hotspot data is now saved and the Match, Nearest, and MOS commands can now be used for this material!

 * ``Ref Hotspot``: It is common to reuse the same hotspot configuration across multiple materials.
-Thus, it is necisary to reference an existing hotspot in the archive rather than creating a duplicate.
+Thus, it is necessary to reference an existing hotspot in the archive rather than creating a duplicate.
 With a polygon of the ref hotspot material selected, press the button and select the icon with the hotspot atlas configuration you wish to reference.

-* ``Use Override Atlas``: If you wish to use a temp hotspot atlas without saving it to the archive you can load a sliced up mesh into the ``Atlas`` property and use it for all Subsequent hotspot operations.
+* ``Use Override Atlas``: If you wish to use a temp hotspot atlas without saving it to the archive you can load a sliced-up mesh into the ``Atlas`` property and use it for all Subsequent hotspot operations.

-* ``Use Trims``: Hotspotting can also be used for trim textures where the hotspot tiles infinitly along the **U** or **V** axis.
+* ``Use Trims``: Hotspoting can also be used for trim textures where the hotspot tiles infinitely along the **U** or **V** axis.
 When checked, subsequent hotspot operation will map the geometry to a hotspot like normal.
 But if the hotspot maps from 0-1 along an axis, then the uv's will be allowed to tile along that axis.

 * ``Ins``: Inset the uvs after hotspoting by the provided scalar value.
-This is usefull when you want to shrink boundary bevels/detals.
+This is useful when you want to shrink boundary bevels/details.
 Alternatively, you can use the :ref:`Inset Scale UVs <insetscaleuvs>` operator.

 * ``Hotspot Match``: In the **UV View** it will map the selected uv faces to the best fit hotspot pertaining to the material on said faces.
 In the **3D View** the selected faces are unwrapped and scaled to the world scale target before being mapped to the best fit hotspot for that material.
 The auto-unwrapping breaks up uv islands based on auto smoothing angle, sharp edges, and seam edges.
 The world scale target is defined by the material in the :ref:`Quick Material <quickmaterial>` dialog.

 * ``Hotspot Nearest``: In the **UV View** it will map the selected uv faces to the hotspot nearest to that uv island.

 * ``Hotspot MOS``: The command must be bound in the addon preferences and only works in the **UV View**.
-Using the atlas defined by the materials of the selected faces, it finds the hotspot under the mouse cursor and mapps all selected uv island to said hotspot.
+Using the atlas defined by the materials of the selected faces, it finds the hotspot under the mouse cursor and maps all selected uv island to said hotspot.

 * ``GrabApplyUVBounds``: The command must be bound in the addon preferences and only works in the **3D View**.
 While, not strictly a Hotspot tool, it can be looked at as a 3D variant of ``Hotspot MOS``.
 It maps the bounds of the uvs of the current face selection to the bounds of the uv-island of the face under the mouse cursor.